White elm

 Origin and history

-Properties and benefits of the White Elm
+Properties and benefits of white elm

-Oregano is known for its many beneficial properties:
+Oregano is known for its many virtues:

-• Natural antioxidant : it helps protect cells against oxidative stress.
+• Natural antioxidant: it helps protect cells against oxidative stress.

-• Digestive : it stimulates the secretion of gastric juices and promotes good digestion.
+• Digestive: it stimulates the secretion of gastric juices and promotes good digestion.

-• Respiratory : traditionally used to clear the airways and soothe coughs.
+• Respiratory: traditionally used to clear the airways and soothe coughs.

 These properties make oregano a valuable plant for overall well-being, especially during seasonal changes.